The Art of the Global Gateway

 Byte Level co-founder John Yunker pioneered global gateway best practices and has spent the past decade helping hundreds of companies improve their multilingual navigation and usability.

-John is author of the best-selling report The Web Globalization Report Card.
+John is author of the global benchmark report The Web Globalization Report Card.
 In 2002, he authored the first book devoted to the emerging field of web globalization, Beyond Borders: Web Globalization Strategies.